-Denmark participates in the Multilateral Organisations Performance Assessment Network (MOPAN).
-The objective of MOPAN is to carry out regular joint donor assessments of multilateral and international organisations which receive contributions from the members of the network.
-The assessments focus on the organisations' general performance, results, and organisational effectiveness, and whether the organisations make an efficient contribution to relevant and sustainable results.
+Denmark participates actively in the Multilateral Organisations Performance Assessment Network (MOPAN) together with other international development partners.
+The objective of MOPAN is to carry out regular joint assessments by international development partners of multilateral and international organisations which receive contributions from the members of the network.
+The assessments focus on the organisations' general performance and organisational effectiveness, and whether the organisations make an efficient contribution to relevant and sustainable results.

-Denmark, along with the other MOPAN members, regularly takes on the role as "institutional lead" in the assessment processes.
+Denmark, along with other MOPAN members, regularly takes on the role as "institutional lead" in the assessment processes.
 Similarly, the members act as "country leads" in the process of data collection and interviews in developing countries.
 Denmark's involvement in these processes is important both as a sign of active commitment to the MOPAN network and because it provides an opportunity for more in-depth dialogue and understanding of the work of the organisations.

-MOPAN assessments contain information which should be used for the preparation of an Organisation Strategy as well as annual action plans and narrative reports by MFA, preparation and participation in meetings in governing bodies and advisory groups, annual and High-level Consultations, and in the on-going dialogue between Denmark and the organisations.
+MOPAN assessments contain information which should be used for the preparation of an Organisation Strategy as well as annual action plans and stock-taking reports, preparation and participation in governing and decision making bodies, advisory groups, annual and High-level Consultations, and in the on-going dialogue between Denmark and the organisations.